syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Basic-Features.md

  The Rich Text Editor provides the support to customize the style sheet type to load html file from an external or internal file path by using the StyleSheetTypebindable property in the RichTextEditor.

  ### Default
- Loads the WebView resources through an external style sheet
+ Loads the WebView resources through an external style sheet.

  ### Internal
- Loads the WebView resources through an internal style sheet
+ Loads the WebView resources through an internal style sheet.

  {% tabs %}